bernerus/grc/README.md

 * A linear transistor amplifier using an old 2N6082 to reach about a Watt or two.

-* My very old kilowatt PA (Dual 4CX250B designed by W2GN and K2RIW in the 1980s) taking the power to some 250W.
+* My very old kilowatt PA (Dual 4CX250B designed by W2GN and K2RIW in the 1980s) taking the output RF power to about 400W.

 * A home build 15 element yagi as described by DJ9BV in the mid 1990s